CTPSSTAFF/mdxlib23/README.md

 # modxlib23

-__modxlib__ is a package of common functions, data, and classes used in the CTPS Model Data Explorer.
+__modxlib23__ is a package of common functions, data, and classes used in the CTPS Model Data Explorer for TDM23 data.

 ## Version Identification